-For instance, if the maintenance sites have difficult terrain, you might want to explore rugged field service tablets with IP68 specifications, which are resistant to dust, dirt, sand, shock and submersion in water up to a maximum depth of 1.5m for 30 minutes.
-Tablets with that sort of rating have high processing power and battery life to allow quick access to data and ensure consistent communication.
+For instance, if the maintenance sites have difficult terrain, you might want to explore rugged field service tablets with IP68 specifications, which are resistant to dust, dirt, sand, shock, and submersion in water up to a maximum depth of 1.5m for 30 minutes.
+Tablets with that sort of rating have the high processing power and battery life to allow quick access to data and ensure consistent communication.

 Although, according to Robert Hurt, General Manager, EMEA with Janam, “Rugged on its own, is not enough in a real-world field service environment.
-True ruggedness is not just about IP ratings or rigorous testing to ensure it can withstand frequent drops, tumbles and shocks across a wide temperature range.”
+True ruggedness is not just about IP ratings or rigorous testing to ensure it can withstand frequent drops, tumbles, and shocks across a wide temperature range.”

 2. Tasks performed